Unemployment spike sets Portugal up for second bailout

-LISBON, June 5 Surging unemployment is stretching Portugal's austerity programme to breaking point, and its international lenders are likely to respond by giving the country more time to hit its budget targets, likely paving the way for a second bailout.
+LISBON Surging unemployment is stretching Portugal's austerity program to breaking point, and its international lenders are likely to respond by giving the country more time to hit its budget targets, likely paving the way for a second bailout.

 Portugal passed the latest of several performance reviews under its 78-billion-euro rescue package on Monday.